strongjz/aws-container-devsecops/content/pipeline/exercise.md

 weight: 49
 ---

-The AWS Resources for pipeline and etc are build using Terraform.
+The AWS Resources for pipeline, etc are build using Terraform.

 1. Create the State bucket
 2. Init Terraform